StevensXu/NovelReel/README.md

 ## Introduction

-**NovelReel** is an AI movie production toolkit designed for web novels.
+**NovelReel** is an AI short-drama production pipeline designed specifically for web novels.
+It transforms novels into complete AI short dramas while maintaining consistent characters (appearance and voice), props, and scenes.
-It transforms chapters into structured scenes, maintains character and visual consistency, generates shots and voices, and assembles everything into a complete video.
+The entire production process requires no manual intervention.

-The project is built for creators and developers who want a reproducible, editable, and extensible novel-to-video workflow.
+### Core Features

-### Highlights
+#### 1. Automated Web Novel to AI Short Drama

-- Long-form novel and chapter parsing
+- Automatically extracts characters, props, and scenes, then generates their corresponding reference images
-- Automatic screenplay and shot-list generation
+- Preserves character, prop, and scene consistency across chapters
-- Consistent character and scene design
+- Automatically structures screenplays and generates videos with narrative continuity

-- Image-to-video and text-to-video generation
+#### 2. Intelligent Voice Generation

-- Multi-character dialogue, narration, music, and sound effects
+- Assigns a consistent voice to each character
-- Automated editing, subtitles, and final video export
+- Calibrates and preserves character voice consistency across shots

 ## Workflow